SoNotRay/SoNotRay.github.io/README.md

-# SoNotRay.github.io
+# Ajithesh Srinivasan
-all among us are welcoke!!!
+the goat